Fire at migrant detention facility on U.S.-Mexico border kills at least 39 - BNO News

 Fire at migrant detention facility on U.S.-Mexico border kills at least 39

-A fire has broken out at a migrant detention facility on the U.S.-Mexico border, killing at least 39 people and injuring dozens more, according to local media.
+A fire has broken out at a migrant detention facility on the U.S.-Mexico border, killing at least 39 people from Central and South America and injuring dozens more, officials say.
 The fire may have been intentionally set.

-The fire broke out on late Monday night at the National Institute of Migration in Ciudad Juarez, which is just meters away from the Stanton International Bridge, which links the Mexican city to El Paso, Texas.
+The fire broke out on late Monday night at the National Institute of Migration in Ciudad Juarez, which is just a few meters from the Stanton International Bridge, which links the Mexican city to El Paso, Texas.

-Though no official reports have been released, local media outlets – including El Diario and El Heraldo – reported that at least 39 people were killed.
-Another 40 people were taken to area hospitals in unknown condition, according to Canal 44.
+Authorities said at least 39 people were killed in the fire while 29 others were injured.
+Among those killed and injured are 28 people from Guatemala, 13 from Honduras, 12 from Venezuela, 12 from El Salvador and one each from Colombia and Ecuador.

-The fire is believed to have started in the restrooms and may have been intentionally set during a riot, according to local media.
+The fire was apparently started by migrants who set their mattresses ablaze in protest after learning they would be deported, President Andrés Manuel López Obrador said at a briefing on Tuesday morning.

 On Monday afternoon, a raid by immigration authorities resulted in an undisclosed number of detainees being housed in the building that caught fire.
 No official statement has been released regarding the incident.